 Examples of behavior that might be reported by a whistleblower who is then retaliated against:

 CEPA is New Jersey’s chief whistleblower protection.
 However, our New Jersey whistleblower claims lawyer can uphold employees’ rights through many other laws as well:

 If you think that you have been retaliated against because of your whistleblowing, disclosures, or objections to illegal activity, please don’t hesitate to reach out to Varcadipane & Pinnisi, PC today.
+With very little information, we can explain what services we offer for your unique situation and what you can expect to incur in fees and expenses throughout your legal matter.
 You can call us at 800-616-2916 or contact us online.
 We provide no-obligation case reviews with reputable New Jersey whistleblower claims lawyers.

 Andrew L. Client

 Peer Review Birth Injury Attorney

 Structured Settlement For Infant Injured At Birthview all case results

 Recovery in Fraudulent Conveyance Actionview all case results

 Jeffrey W. Varcadipane Secures $750,000 Of Assets In Excess Of Insurance Policy Limit Of $1,000,000, Paving Way For Plaintiff’s Settlementview all case results

 Settlement for client injured in construction accidentview all case results